SeaconLogistics/Seacon-API/index.md

 ### Introduction

 Seacon prefers to have direct system-integrations with its customers and suppliers.
 There are several options how we can do this.
-This document describes how the integration can be done and what formats are preferred by Seacon.
+This document describes the technical details on how the integration can be done and what formats are preferred by Seacon.

 ### Integration	- Method of data transfer